h3rb/caws/README.md

 # caws
 _Caws_ is a web application backend framework built on Crow + AWS SDK that you can pair with, among other things, S3 assets from a domain redirect.
-It combines Crow with sqlpp and AWS SDK.
-You need to get each of these things to properly use it.

-Crow (C++ Web Backend Framework) https://github.com/ipkn/crow AWS C++ SDK (from Amazon) https://sdk.amazonaws.com/cpp/api/LATEST/index.html SQLpp (ORM add-on for Crow) https://github.com/rbock/sqlpp11

 This means you can host your site primarily on S3 (cheap fast CDN from Amazon), and limit your compute cloud to infrastructure that runs faster than GoLang: C++

 A minimal installation includes AWS SDK, Crow and a database driver of your choice such as MySQL.

+_Caws_ combines Crow with sqlpp and AWS SDK.
+You need to get each of these things to properly use it.

+1. Crow (C++ Web Backend Framework) https://github.com/ipkn/crow
+2. AWS C++ SDK (from Amazon) https://sdk.amazonaws.com/cpp/api/LATEST/index.html
+3. SQLpp (ORM add-on for Crow) https://github.com/rbock/sqlpp11

 ### The approach for developing a _Caws_ site: